Benny Beaver

+Etymology

-The beaver has always been a popular animal in Oregon, but even more so in Europe and the Eastern US.
+The beaver has always been a popular animal in Oregon, but it is even more popular in Europe and the Eastern United States.
 Wealthy residents of these two regions dressed in fashionable beaver fur long before European explorers discovered Oregon.
 By the late 1700s, the beaver trade was already a major global industry.

-President Lincoln's iconic "beaver" top hat.

 Beaver fur top hats were popular attire for the North American and European upper class.

 At the turn of the 19th century, the newly explored American Northwest was found to be plentiful with beavers.
 As a territory, Oregon grew into a global supplier.
 When Oregon became a state, it coined itself "The Beaver State" due to the beaver's historic importance as an economic catalyst for the region and, similar to the California "Gold Rush", helping to attract thousands of early pioneers and homesteaders.
 The beaver now appears on the back of the state flag and is recognized as the official state animal.

 Mascot history

+Prior to the beaver, Oregon State had several other mascots.
+Their first one was "Jimmie" the Coyote, who was the school's mascot from 1892 to 1893.
+Afterward, the mascot became "Doc" Bell from 1893 to 1928, a longtime member of the university's board of regents.
+Bell became hugely popular among the students for his ritual of marching to the Marys River after each of Oregon State's victories over Oregon and tossing his hat into the water as a token of celebration.

-Shortly after the university's school newspaper named itself the "Beaver", the university's yearbook took the name (1916).
+In 1916, shortly after the university's school newspaper named itself the "Beaver", the university's yearbook took the name.
 The continued use of the name, mostly by the yearbook, eventually solidified the beaver as the university's official mascot.
 The popularity of the beaver was also shared by students at University of Oregon.
 For several early publishings, students at this school also used "The Beaver" as their yearbook's title.

 Oregon State University's first documented use of "Benny Beaver" was found in a photograph showing students posing next to a statue of a beaver inscribed with the name "Benny Beaver."
 The photograph appears in the 1942 edition of the yearbook.

-BASKETBALL ATTIRE: Benny Beaver at a home game in Gill Coliseum.

-Prior to the beaver, Oregon State's mascot was an individual known as "Doc" Bell (1893–1928), a longtime member of the university's board of regents.
-Bell became hugely popular among the students for his ritual of marching to the Marys River after each of Oregon State's victories over Oregon and tossing his hat into the water as a token of celebration.